 An Instagram business account is Instagram’s version of a Facebook Page.
 It tells Instagram that you’re using the platform for some sort of marketing (even if not for a conventional business), and it allows you to access a number of features that personal profiles don’t have.

-The benefits that come with an Instagram business account are very important if you want to be able to market successfully and track the impact of your campaigns; you won’t have the same kind of access to these extremely useful features without converting.
+The benefits that come with an Instagram business account are essential if you want to be able to market successfully and track the impact of your campaigns; you won’t have the same kind of access to these extremely useful features without converting.

-Here’s the good news: as of right now, there are absolutely zero drawbacks to using business accounts.
-They’re treated exactly the same as personal profiles in the algorithm, so reach isn’t impacted for business accounts, and as long as your engagement stays strong, you’ll be good to go.
+As of right now, this has not been the case.
+Business posts are treated exactly the same as personal profiles in the algorithm, so reach isn’t impacted for business accounts, and as long as your engagement stays strong, you’ll be good to go.

 How to Create or Convert to a Business Account